VictoriaTGu/codepractice/gene_splicing/README.md

 ### Possible Optimizations

 You could implement an algorithm that generates a finite state machine for each sequence (similar to what is used for regular expressions; see https://www.ics.uci.edu/~eppstein/161/960222.html), which then allows you to find the sequence in linear time, though the construction of the finite state machine is O(k^3) where k is the length of the sequence.
 Since you have to do this construction for every sequence, and the brute force approach is O(k^2) anyway which is still polynomial, I decided not to implement the finite state machine for now.

-It would take O(k^3 * n) to construct finite state machines then O(n^2 * k) to match sequence pairs.
+It would take O(k^3 * n) to construct finite state machines + O(n^2 * k) to match sequence pairs.
 This makes sense if k is smaller than n.
 If k=n then it's the same.
 I don't anticipate k growing much larger because biotechnology tends to use short sequences that can be sequenced in parallel.

 ## Part 2
 As discussed in the overview, the bottleneck in running time is the combinatorial explosion from evaluating all pairs of sequences.
 Instead of evaluating all pairs, we could eliminate possible pairs as we pair off so it would be O(50 + 49 + 48 + ... + 1) which is (50)(50+1)/2 = O(n^2).